ShellShoccar-jpn/MQTTwrapper/README.md

 So, I offer you two solutions and their implementations.

-* ["MQTTwapper"](#a-mqttwapper): A redundant MQTT JavaScript library wrapper with MQTT.js and Paho.
+* ["MQTTwrapper"](#a-mqttwrapper): A redundant MQTT JavaScript library wrapper with MQTT.js and Paho.
 These two libraries are implementations of the "MQTT over WebSocket"
 * ["MQTT via HTTP/2"](#b-mqtt-via-http2): A solution for web browsers to do MQTT bi-directional transmission by SSE and HTTP/2